-A food forest, or edible forest garden, is a food production strategy that mimics a woodland ecosystem.
-Find out how to create a low-maintenance, perennial, permaculture garden with edible rewards!
+A food forest, or edible forest garden, is a food production strategy.
+Find out how to create a low-maintenance, permaculture garden with edible rewards!

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)

 What is a Food Forest?

 A food forest mimics a forest edge that is planted with edible plants.
 Picture all of the vertical layers of a forest growing together: Tall trees, small trees, shrubs, herbs, and ground covers.
 Tall, canopy trees grow inward from the edge.
 Correspondingly, smaller trees peek out from underneath the tall trees to catch the sun’s rays.
 Shrubs step farther out into the sunshine, along with herbs, flowers, and ground covers blanketing the sunniest edge.